 A Movement for a Permanent Home of Belonging, Service, and Impact.

-The Caribbean Equality Project (CEP) is launching a $3 million Capital Funding Campaign to secure a permanent, community-owned facility in Richmond Hill, Queens, anchoring their decade-long commitment to Afro and Indo-Caribbean LGBTQ+ immigrants across New York City.
+Caribbean Equality Project (CEP) has launched a $3 million Capital Funding Campaign to build New York City’s first Caribbean LGBTQ+ Center.
+This permanent, community-owned space will be located in Richmond Hill, Queens, and will serve as a testament to the organization’s decade-long dedication to serving Afro and Indo-Caribbean LGBTQ+ New Yorkers.

 The proposed center will be the first of its kind in NYC: A safe, inclusive space co-designed by and for Caribbean LGBTQ+ immigrants.